memlens/blog/content/en/blog/linux-au-quotidient/navigating-the-Linux-Filesystem-Like-a-Pro.md

 Congrats!
 You’re now equipped with the tools to **navigate** the Linux filesystem like a true pro.
 But don’t stop here!
 The filesystem is your playground, and there’s a lot more to explore.

-Now that you can navigate like a boss, let’s level up by learning how to **manipulate files**—copying, moving, and even renaming them like a Linux ninja! 🥷
+Now that you can navigate like a boss, let’s level up by learning how to **manipulate files** copying, moving, and even renaming them like a Linux ninja! 🥷

 **[Next: File Manipulation Mastery]({{< relref "mastering-File-Operations-in-Linux" >}})**